How to use open circuit transformer

 This kind of voltage limiting is more useful in low-voltage and low-current circuits.

-If the voltage across the primary is limited, then as per voltage ratio and turns ratio law, the voltage across the open circuit secondary is also will be limited.
+If the voltage across the primary is limited, then, as per the voltage ratio and turns ratio law, the voltage across the open circuit secondary will also be limited.

-However, it does not mean that we are free to take risk of the high voltage in an open circuit considering the above two voltage limiting factors in the open circuit CT transformer.
-I gave an explanation only to understand the concept, and not for taking the risks.
+However, it does not mean that we are free to take the risk of the high voltage in an open circuit, considering the above two voltage limiting factors in the CT secondary open circuit transformer.
+I explained above only to understand the concept, and not to take the risks.

-If you want to learn more, then you should try to simulate the above condition in some simulation software like EMTP, MATLAB, or some other simulation software.
+If you want to learn more, then you should try to simulate the above condition in a simulation software like EMTP, MATLAB, or some other simulation software.

-How to use CT transformer of open secondary
+How to use the CT secondary open circuit transformer

-Now I will explain the concept of how an open circuit in the secondary of the current transformer remains safe under certain conditions for normal operation also.
+Now I will explain the concept of how an open circuit in the secondary of the current transformer remains safe under certain conditions for normal operation.

 Current transformer with two secondary windings

-This explanation is as per the use of the CT transformer with one of the winding open in secondaries, in our few projects.
+This explanation is as per the use of the CT transformer with one of the windings open in the secondaries, in our few projects.

 CT with 2 secondaries